-Why might challenger brands appeal to human nature?
-Matthew Willcox, Executive Director, Institute of Decision Making at FCB is our guest author on The Challenger Project this month and shares the psychology behind why.
+Why do challenger brands appeal to our human nature?
+Matthew Willcox, Executive Director of Institute of Decision Making at FCB shares the psychology behind why this is.

-Everything is relative, and never more so then when it comes to us reaching decisions.
+Everything is relative, and never more so than when it comes to us making decisions.
 And it is not just a rational comparison thing.
-In a phenomenon behavioral scientists call anchoring, we are more comfortable in letting our intuitions or our autopilot guide us when there is something to “anchor” our decision on.
+In a phenomenon behavioural scientists call anchoring, we are more comfortable in letting our intuitions or our autopilot guide us when there is something to “anchor” our decision on.
 The remarkable thing is that the anchor doesn’t even have to be relevant.

 Anchoring is a great example of the economic effect of reference points.
 I would suggest that abolishing reference prices in a well-intentioned move to provide greater clarity in their pricing structures was one of the major contributors to JCP’s staggering decline last year.